-The Adkins Family, Ronnie Spriggs, The Parsons, Tammy Jones Robinette, Willis Canada, Gospel Grass Trio, Chris Holder & Journey, Salvation Rain, Kevin Wilson Band, The Jackson Family, Keen Mt.
-Brothers, Eddie Street, New Harvest Brothers, John Thornsberry Trio, Change of Heart, Steppin’ Out on Faith, and Caleb Howard.
+Saturday, August 31 (9 am to 8 pm): Larry Dale Ison (Preaching), The Jackson Family, Ronnie Spriggs, The Parsons, Tammy Jones Robinette, Willis Canada, Gospel Grass Trio, Phillips & Banks, Salvation Rain, Kevin Wilson Band, The Case Family, Keen Mt Brothers, Eddie Street, New Harvest Brothers, Anointed Hearts, Change of Heart, Steppin’ Out on Faith, and Strings of Hope.

-The Jackson Family, Kevin Wilson Band, Salvation Rain, Strings of Hope, Ronnie Spriggs, The Principles, Chris Holder & Journey, Change of Heart, Eddie Street, The Parsons, Gospel Grass Trio, Honoring Our Preachers!, Willis Canada, Steppin’ Out on Faith, Masters Harmony, New Harvest Brothers, and Waylon Bayes.
+Sunday, September 1 (9 am to 8 pm): Ronnie Spriggs (Preaching), The Jackson Family, Kevin Wilson Band, Salvation Rain, Ronnie Spriggs, The Principles, Mike Upright, Change of Heart, Eddie Street, The Parsons, Gospel Grass Trio, Phillips & Banks, Willis Canada, Steppin’ Out on Faith, Masters Harmony, Timber & Nails, and New Harvest Brothers.